-As mentioned, noise levels inside a plane can reach levels that can cause damage, so babies should always wear ear muffs when flying.
+As mentioned, noise levels inside a plane can reach levels that can cause hearing damage, so babies should always wear ear muffs when flying.

 2 Other Ways to Protect Your Baby’s Ears When Flying

-While wearing a good pair of ear muffs is the best thing you can to protect your baby’s hearing when flying, doing the following can also help:
+While wearing a good pair of ear muffs is the best thing you can do to protect your baby’s hearing when flying, doing the following can also help: